Yakovlev MC-21: Post-sanctions plans

 In March 2024, Kommersant reported that the design and testing of new Russian-made equipment would delay the aircraft's service introduction until 2025–2026 and that the MC-21 was currently overweight by 5.75 t, rendering it incapable of meeting its original specifications for operating weight, range, and altitude.
 With a maximum commercial load of 20.3 t, range will be reduced to less than 2,000 km, and the service ceiling will only be 23,000 ft.
 The original specifications reportedly could not be met unless engine thrust increased by 20%, an increase thought to be infeasible in commercial operations.

 Industry analysts in 2024 questioned the revised delivery schedule due to UAC's reliance on unproven engines and parts from Russian suppliers that also provided parts to the Russian military.
 Analysts said suppliers were generally struggling to procure enough components to satisfy military orders, suggesting that civil MC-21 deliveries would be delayed by parts-shortages if military parts-deliveries had higher priority.

 The PD-14 engines passed certification and entered mass production in early 2025.
 Serial production of the MC-21 airliner was then authorised on 28 March 2025.
-Deliveries are scheduled to begin with launch customer Aeroflot in 2026.
+Due to the immaturity of the PD-14 jet engine production line, a proposal was initially made to use an upgraded version of the existing PS-90 engine to accelerate the airframe’s delivery timeline, but this idea was never implemented.
+Deliveries of the MC-21-310 model are scheduled to begin with launch customer Aeroflot in the second half of 2027.